UltraEngine/Documentation/CPP/WString_Replace.md

 # WString::Replace #
-This method performs a search and replace operation on the string and returns the result.
+This method performs a search and replace operation on the wide string and returns the result.

 ## Syntax ##
 - [WString](WString.md) **Replace**(const [WString](WString.md)& searchtext, const [WString](WString)& replacetext)